tellary/tellary.github.io/posts/2024-09-08-money-split.md

 ### Group travel

-As discussed, when traveling with friends, we want one person to pay and for an expense, and we want to capture all expenses with [The Money Split Application](https://split.apps.tellary.ru) to:
+As discussed, when traveling with friends, we want one person to pay for an expense, and we want to capture all expenses with [The Money Split Application](https://split.apps.tellary.ru) to:

 - Save time by avoiding separate payments,
 - Minimize payments needed to settle debts after the trip.